Afghan police say Kabul mosque bombing kills 12 worshippers - WTMJ

 Associated Press

-KABUL, Afghanistan (AP) — A bomb ripped through a mosque in northern Kabul during Friday prayers and killed 12 worshippers, Afghan police said.
+KABUL, Afghanistan (AP) — A bomb ripped through a mosque in northern Kabul during Friday prayers, killing 12 worshippers, and wounding 15, Afghan police said.

-Spokesman Ferdaws Faramarz said the mosque’s imam, Mofti Naiman, was among the dead.
-Another 15 people were wounded.
+No one immediately claimed responsibility for the bombing, the latest in a surge in violence as U.S. and NATO troops have begun their final withdrawal from the country, after 20 years of war.

-The bomb exploded as prayers had begun.
-No one claimed responsibility for the bombing, but initial police investigations suggest the Imam may have been the target, Faramarz said.
+According to Afghan police spokesman, Ferdaws Faramarz, the bomb exploded as prayers had begun.
+The mosque’s imam, Mofti Noman, was among the dead, the spokesman said and added that the initial police investigation suggests the imam may have been the target.

+Taliban spokesman Zabihullah Mujahid denied any insurgent connection to the mosque attack, condemning it and accusing Afghanistan’s intelligence agency of being behind the explosion.

 “I was afraid of a second explosion so I came immediately to my home” he said.

-An image circulating on social media showed three bodies lying on the floor of the mosque, which showed minor damage.
+An image circulating on social media shows three bodies lying on the floor of the mosque.

-The explosion comes on the second day of a three-day ceasefire announced by the warring Taliban and Afghan government.
-The pause was for the Islamic festival Eid-al-Fitr, which follows the fasting month of Ramadan.
+The explosion comes on the second day of a three-day cease-fire announced by the Taliban for the Muslim holiday this week of Eid al-Fitr, which follows the fasting month of Ramadan.
+The Afghan government has also said it would abide by a truce during the holiday.

-Until now many of the attacks in the capital have been claimed by the local Islamic State affiliate, but both the Taliban and government blame each other.
+So far, many of the attacks in Kabul have been claimed by the Islamic State group’s local affiliate, though the Taliban and government routinely trade blame.

-The most recent attack last week killed over 90 people, many of them pupils leaving a girls’ school when a powerful car bomb exploded.
+Last week, a powerful car bombing attack in Kabul killed over 90 people, many of them students leaving a girls’ school.
 The Taliban denied involvement and condemned the attack.

-The relentless violence comes as the U.S. and allied NATO forces continue with their final withdrawal from Afghanistan after nearly 20 years of war.

-Just this week the last of the U.S. troops left southern Kandahar Air Base, while some NATO troops still remained.
-At the war’s peak more than 30,000 U.S. troops were stationed in Kandahar, the Taliban heartland.
-Kandahar was the second largest U.S. base in Afghanistan after Bagram north of the Afghan capital.
+Earlier this week, U.S. troops left southern Kandahar Air Base, where some NATO forces still remain.
+At the war’s peak, more than 30,000 U.S. troops were stationed in Kandahar, the Taliban heartland.
+The base in Kandahar was the second largest U.S. base in Afghanistan, after Bagram north of Kabul.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.